How to get there

 This is known for a great sunrise spot, although I’ve been for sunset as well, and it’s beautiful just the same!
 It’s right off the road with a few parking areas nearby while many cars park on the shoulder.
 Choose a rock and bask in the beauty.
 I live for a good view.
-The kind that make you actually sit down and breathe it all in.
-The kind that also make you break out your drone, fly across the bay and lose track of how much battery power you have left.
+The kind that makes you actually sit down and breathe it all in.
+The kind that also makes you break out your drone, fly across the bay, and lose track of how much battery power you have left.
 Yes, I crashed my drone on the aggro crag of south Lake Tahoe because I was having too much fun capturing the surrounding views.
-I spent a good hour searching long and hard for it, and right about the time I gave up, I spotted my battered friend – memory card still in tact!
+I spent a good hour searching long and hard for it, and right about the time I gave up, I spotted my battered friend – memory card still intact!

 I love how the universe works.
 Cut to two years later when my drone pilot fiancé and I visited the exact same spot 🙂 Needless to say, I let him do the flying.

 We parked for $10 in the designated lot out front and then staked our claim in the sand before heading to Sand Harbor Rental tent for two paddleboards.
 We rented two of them for three hours with dry bags (highly recommend for keeping your personal belongings safe!) and headed south.
 We could see straight down to the massive boulders beneath us due to the water clarity – so epic!

 After about 30 minutes of paddling, we came across Bonsai Rock.
 You can’t miss its unique shape, plus there should be a few people surrounding it, jumping off it, relaxing nearby, etc. It was the perfect spot to stop and hang out for an hour or so before heading back to Sand Harbor.